viorble/Lecture-Database/ch06_normalization_of_database_tables.md

   - All key attributes are defined
   - There are no repeating groups in the table
   - All attributes are dependent on the primary key
-- Some tables may contain partial and transitive dependencies
+- Some tables may contain partial and transitive FDs

 # Conversion to Second Normal Form (2NF)
 A table in the second normal form means
 - it is in 1NF
-- it does not include partial dependencies
+- it does not include partial FD

 Conversion to 2NF occurs only when the 1NF has a composite primary key
 - If the 1NF has a single-attribute primary key, then the table is automatically in 2NF

 Converting to 2NF starts with two steps
-1. Make new tables to eliminate partial dependencies
+1. Make new tables to eliminate partial FD
 2. Reassign corresponding dependent attributes

 # 2NF Step1 Make New Tables to Eliminate Partial Dependencies